 Term of Office

-The term of office of all regulated members of Council is three years, staggered, with approximately one‐third of these elected each year, renewable once, i.e. with a limit of two consecutive three-year terms of service.
+The term of office of all regulated members of Council is three years, staggered, with approximately one‐third of these members appointed each year.
+The term of office of a regulated member is renewable once, i.e. with a limit of two consecutive three-year terms of service.

 A quorum at Council decisions is a majority (more than half) of the members of Council.